ldutoit/zool-coding-group/smallprojects/Guidelines.md

 ```
+The more precise it is, the more structured your ideas are andthe easier the coding will be!

-To help you do this, do it iteratively getting slowly more precise and keep questions in mind like:
+To help you do this, do it iteratively getting slowly more precise.
+Keep questions in mind like:

 * What will be the input and the output for your project?
-* What should be the amin functions?
+* What should be the main functions?
-* What should be the main objects?
+* What should be the main objects and what will they contain or do?

 ### 3. Transform it into code

 Take your pseudo code and start filling in code.
-Use google a lot for the problems and also our slack project channel ( also use me!)
+Use google a lot for the problems and also our slack project channel ( also use me!).
+I'll meet you once a week individually (more if needed) during this time so we can keep it going.

-### 4.Present it to everyone
+### 4. Present it to everyone

+Once you shared the code with me, you can prepare a small presentations for everyone.
+You will present to everyone on our regular thursday meeting October 4.